heyapricot/sequra/README.md

 `GenerateHistoricDisbursements.call`

 ## Notes and comments
+### Currency precision
+- While there are recommendations for using the [Money gem](https://rubymoney.github.io/money/), I don't have personal experience with it so I didn't use it.
+- A money format exists in potgresql but I read multiple recommendations to avoid using it and use the decimal format instead.
+- Following the previous recommendation, I set a default precision of 8 and a scale of 2 for the amount column in the disbursements table.
+It wasn't until later that I saw orders had more than a million records.
+Given that Information I would change the precision and scale and have a discussion about what fits the business needs.
+- I also want to foster an agreement for a rounding strategy in calculations like the sequra commission.

 ### Nice to haves
 - Add a rake task to import merchants and orders
 - Create a form to upload and process the merchant and order's CSV files respectively
 - Create a sidekiq job to generate the disbursements everyday before 8:00 UTC
+- A frontend to generate and display the disbursements table.
+- Given the time constraints, I decided to focus on the core of the problem.

 ## Total disbursements per year